 Numerous advantages are associated with this arrangement, particularly if the water is pressurized or mixed with chilled water from an external source or if the primary pump is sited away from the cooling tower.

 Closed cooling towers tend to be larger than open models and consequently, more expensive.

-On the other hand, since fouling is negligible, closed type systems have lower maintenance costs There are 2 types:
+On the other hand, since fouling is negligible, closed type systems have lower maintenance costs a Evaporative cooling tower:

+There are 2 types: